Udemy Review 2022: Is It Right for Your Online Course?

 What makes this worse is that you don’t get access to your student’s data!

 No email address or phone number.
 No option to retarget them with future courses…

 Udemy holds most of the leverage.
 In fact, it may begin to feel like you work for Udemy as an instructor.
 This makes it harder to build a presence on Udemy.
-It also makes it harder to leave in the future.

-CON: Customer Service is Hit or Miss
+Con: Customer Service is Hit or Miss

 As with most large platforms, customer service and communication isn’t great.

 If you or your student comes across an issue, you may not get immediate help.